About our Mentor Programs

 - An Anything Goes Forum

-Alumni who wish to get involved with the Mentor Circles Program may contact Robin Thorner, Assistant Dean of Career Services.
+Alumni who wish to get involved with the Mentor Circles Program may contact Robin Thorner, Assistant Dean for Career Strategy.

 “I wish this was around when I was in law school, because it definitely would have been something I’d have signed up for.
 It provides space for a student to talk to their mentors, but also to learn from their peers and get guidance on their law school career and just generally.”